Biden to give omicron-focused speech on Tuesday - NewsBreak

 It is not yet clear how severe the new strain is or how well the vaccines will work against it in the long term.
 Pfizer, BioNTech and a group of Israeli researchers have provided some encouraging signs that a booster shot of the Pfizer-BioNTech vaccine, in addition to the initial two-dose regimen, appears to offer strong protection against the variant.

-However, some experts and health officials are not yet sure how much protection the vaccines will ultimately provide against omicron.‘Saturday Night Live’ airs with limited cast, no audience due to COVID concerns
+However, some experts and health officials are not yet sure how much protection the vaccines will ultimately provide against omicron.‘SNL’ calls off live audience due to omicron variant fears

 Lawrence Gostin, faculty director of the O’Neill Institute for National and Global Health Law and professor of global health law at the Georgetown University Law Center and a contributor to The Hill, said in an interview that “there’s no question” the boosters would be helpful.